RaghadAbdelhameed/StockPioneers/README.md

 StockPioneers uses JavaFX for its Graphical User Interface (GUI).
 JavaFX provides a rich set of graphics and media packages to create modern, visually appealing user interfaces.
 This enhances the user experience by making the application more interactive and user-friendly.

-## Folder Structure
+## Installation

+Clone our repository and import the JavaFX library.

-The workspace contains two folders by default, where:
+The workspace contains folders as shown:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies.
 - `csv files`: the folder that contains data
 - `FXMLs`: the folder that contains FXMLs files
 - `data`: the folder that contains images

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> Don't forget to import the JavaFX path here, just open `.vscode/settings.json`.

 ## Login UI
 <table>